Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 - Community Mediation Centers: Local centers facilitate dispute resolution sessions, focusing on preserving neighborly relationships.

-- Legal Aid Organizations: These groups offer guidance and representation, especially for residents with limited financial means.
+- Legal Aid Organizations: These groups offer guidance and representation, especially for residents at a local employer means.

 - California State Resources: State-recognized arbitration panels and legal standards provide a framework for enforcing arbitration agreements.